 When crossing the bridge over the Darling at Bourke, we had, like other drovers, to get the assistance of a small mob of milkers to give us a lead.
 The use of them for half and hour or less cost £1, but it was money well spent.
 These milkers were being constantly in use for this purpose, and had become extremely knowing.
 It was really amusing to watch them.
 As they approached the bridge, they would hang back, shirking the job, but the moment they put their feet on the bridge and saw the big mob following, off they went full gallop.
 When safely over the bridge, they would stop short, and sharply turn the corner and come to a dead stop, letting the big mob pass on.

-Having secured the trucks by telegram from Thargomindah three weeks
+secured the trucks by telegram from Thargomindah three weeks

 in advance saved us any delay and we loaded the cattle

 immediately.
 Several other mobs had arrived at Bourke a week

 and ten days before us, but not having ordered the trucks in

-Homebush and fetched top prices.
+we sold at Homebush and fetched top prices.

-two men I had with me, stuck me up on the
+to mention that the two men I had with me, stuck me up on the

 pace that we were travelling at, that instead of a trip of ten

 or eleven weeks, it was going to be only six weeks.
 Of course,

-Cup on Tuesday, 2 November, 1886.
-“Trenton” was second, with “Silvermine” third.
+November, 1886.
+'Trenton' was second, with 'Silvermine' third.